Somesh-Kennedy/Image_Video_Colorizer/README.md

 # Image and Video Colorizer

 This project uses deep learning models to colorize grayscale images and videos automatically.
-The system applies neural networks to generate realistic colorizations from black-and-white input data.
+The system applies neural networks to generate realistic colorizations from black-and-white input data

 ## Features